Easy and inexpensive way to hang beautiful string lights on a covered patio and deck – full instructions and products

 Anchor Ports.
 Make sure you have anchor ports for the light strands.
 In our space, since we were securing it around the perimeter, it wasn’t that big of a deal.

-Use hooks and silicon.
-If you plan on adding holes to the outside walks, I would recommend using caulking silicon around the hooks to keep the hole from wearing with the weather as well as keeping the bugs out.
+Use hooks and silicone.
+If you plan on adding holes to the outside walks, I would recommend using caulking silicone around the hooks to keep the hole from wearing with the weather as well as keeping the bugs out.

 Keep the lights away from the wall.
 While the lights don’t emit that much power, we wanted to avoid any heat to the structures surrounding it as much as possible.
 As a hack, we added zip ties to the hooks and cut them.
 The zip ties effectively worked as spacers on the hooks to keep the lights away from the wall.
 It was cheap and worked.

 Seriously, this is the easiest project ever.
 Adding string lights to our deck makes our evening more magical.
 The lights look glorious during sunset hours.
 I just love to get away from the noise of what a big family offers and just sit and relax with a cup of hot chocolate.
 The glow is charming and provides a surprising amount of light.

 While it is true that bugs are less attracted to these LED lights as compared to my regular fan lighting, I now had a new appreciation for what my screened in patio could do for me.
 Check out our project on restoring our deck patio furniture here!